ridhirebuts/ridhirebuts.github.io/_posts/2021-01-03-Farm-Bills-Part-1.md

 The impact left over the half a century was that half of the country’s cultivable lands had become saline with excessive use of chemicals and the productivity was coming down drastically.

-  These 5 problems will form our understanding for analysing the farm bills in our new post.
+  These 5 problems will form our understanding for analysing the farm bills in our next post.

 **Citations**: